christian-cleberg/cleberg.net/content/blog/2022-03-24-server-hardening.md

         VLAN to allow outside traffic to and from the server alone.
 No other devices, except for a service port, and in that VLAN.

-Now, the data has been processed through the switch.
+At this point, the data has been processed through the switch.
 Where does it go next?
 In my case, it's pretty simple - it goes to the router/modem device:

 -   Does my ISP block any ports that I need?
     -   This is an important one that a lot of people run into when self-hosting